-This version of the controller software release 7.0.220.0 is compatible with the Gateway Load Balancing Protocol (GLBP).
+The controller software 7.0.220.0 and later releases are compatible with the Gateway Load Balancing Protocol (GLBP).

 4400 Series Controllers Do Not Forward Subnet Broadcasts through the Guest Tunnel

 As designed, 4400 series controllers do not forward IP subnet broadcasts from the wired network to wireless clients across the EoIP guest tunnel.